-Visit the Shaanxi Provincial Museum, stroll through the lively Muslim Quarter and take in the sights of the Islamic food market.
-Later this evening you will board your overnight soft sleeper train to Lanzhou.
+Visit the Shaanxi Provincial Museum, Little Wild Goose Pagoda, Muslim Quarter and Islamic food market.
+This evening, board your overnight soft sleeper train to Lanzhou.

 DAY 5: LANZHOU

-Arrive in Lanzhou this morning where you will visit the Baita (White) Temple.
-For dinner this evening sample the local specialty, Hand Stretched Noodles and then explore the night markets.
+Arrive in Lanzhou this morning and visit the Baita (White) Temple.
+For dinner, sample the local specialty, Hand Stretched Noodles and then explore the night markets.

 DAY 6: LANZHOU

-Travel by speedboat on Lioujiaxia Lake to see the extraordinary Thousand Buddha Caves of Bingling Temple.
+Travel by speedboat on Liujiaxia Lake to see the extraordinary Bingling Temple and Great Maitreya Buddha.

 DAYS 7-8: LANZHOU TO XIAHE

-Journey through the scenic Jishi Mountain Pass to Xiahe, set in a beautiful valley and home to a largely Tibetan population.
-Tomorrow you will visit the Labrang Monastery, which boasts thousands of Buddhas made from gold, silver, copper and aluminium.
-Later, you will explore the local township.
+Journey through the scenic Jishi Mountain Pass to Xiahe.
+The afternoon is free to acclimatise to the higher altitude.
+Tomorrow, visit the Labrang Monastery, which boasts a collection of thousands of Buddhas and explore the local township.

 DAYS 9-10: XIAHE TO JIAYUGUAN

-Return to Lanzhou where you will board your overnight soft sleeper train to Jiayuguan, an ancient pass of the Silk Road.
-Tomorrow, see the Jiayu Fortress which marks the beginning and the end of the Great Wall.
-Take a walk along the western end of the Great Wall.
+Return to Lanzhou to board your overnight soft sleeper train to Jiayuguan, an ancient pass of the Silk Road.
+Tomorrow, see the Jiayu Fortress and Museum.
+Walk along the western end of the Great Wall.

 DAYS 11-12: JIAYUGUAN TO DUNHUANG

-Travel by road to Dunhuang, formerly an ancient hub of the Silk Road.
-Tomorrow, enjoy a tour to the Magao Grottoes, also known as ‘Caves of the Thousand Buddhas’.
+Travel by road to Dunhuang, an ancient hub of the Silk Road.
+Visit a silk carpet museum.
+Tomorrow, tour the Mogao Grottoes, also known as ‘Caves of the Thousand Buddhas’.